The Prague team’s focus was Bohemia.

 Since 1993 he works at the Institute of Musicology of Charles University where he lectures on topics related to Gregorian chant and liturgy.
 From 2008 to 2013 he worked as professor of Gregorian chant at the University of Lucerne (Switzerland).

-He regularly tutors in summer courses on theory and practice of Gregorian chant in France, Switzerland and Belgium.
-On a long term basis he has been co-operating with the Czech Radio in creating programs on Gregorian chant (55-part cycle “Liturgical Year in Gregorian Chant”).
+He regularly gives summer courses in theory and practice of Gregorian chant in France, Switzerland and Belgium.
+He has been co-operating with Czech Radio in creating programmes on Gregorian chant (55-part cycle “Liturgical Year in Gregorian Chant”).

-Lenka Hlávková (née Mráčková) is senior lecturer in music history before 1600, music paleography and philology at the Institute of Musicology, Charles University in Prague.
-She studied musicology with Jaromír Černý there (M.A.
+Lenka Hlávková (née Mráčková) is Senior Lecturer in Music History before 1600, Music Paleography and Philology at the Institute of Musicology, Charles University Prague.
+She studied Musicology with Jaromír Černý (M.A.
 1998, Ph.D.
-2004) and she spent one semester each as exchange student at the universities in Cork (1994) and Utrecht (1995).
+2004) in Prague and spent one semester each as exchange student at the Universities of Cork (1994) and Utrecht (1995).

-In 1999 she was awarded the DAAD Scholarship for PhD Students to study at the Humboldt-Universität in Berlin (1999-2000) and in 2004 the DAAD fellowship for research in German libraries.
-In 2007 she was invited by Technische Universität in Dresden as a guest lecturer in music history before 1600.
-She was also director of the Institute of Musicology at Charles University from 2012 to 2015.
+In 1999 she was awarded a DAAD scholarship for PhD students to work at Humboldt University in Berlin (1999-2000).
+In 2004 she received another DAAD fellowship to conduct research in German libraries.
+In 2007 she was invited by the Technische Universität Dresden as a guest lecturer in Music History before 1600.
+She was also Director of the Institute of Musicology at Charles University from 2012 to 2015.

-Lenka Hlávková has published several studies on the 15th music in Bohemia and Central Europe with special focus on sources of polyphony (Strahov Codex, Speciálník Codex).
-She has been (co-)organizing international conferences on early music:
+Lenka Hlávková published several studies on 15th-century music in Bohemia and Central Europe with special focus on sources of polyphony (Strahov codex, Speciálník codex).
+She has been (co-)organizing six international conferences on early music:

 - 2006 Musical Culture of the Czech Lands and Central Europe before 1620